csd4894/csd4894/README.md

 - 👋 Hi, I’m Konstantinos Karadimas @csd4894
 - 👀 I’m interested in learning Coding and Computer Science in general and getting into cyber security
-- 🌱 I’m currently learning the C/C++ java and python as a UoC student
+- 🌱 I’m currently learning C/C++ java and python as a UoC student
 - 📫 You can Reach me by emailing csd4894@csd.uoc.gr